lflfdxfn/EEOF-Implementation/README.md

 # EEOF
 Official implementation of EEOF: "Online Ensemble of Ensemble OVA Framework for Class Evolution with Dominant Emerging Classes" in the proceedings of ICDM 2023

-## Datasets

-All the datasets mentioned have been made available in the [datasets](./datasets) folder, including synthetic datasets and real-world datasets.

 ## Dependencies
 MATLAB R2022b